 Table 2 summarises the number and area of shellfish licensed areas within the designated shellfish area.
-Oyster cultivation is predominant in the area (Map 2).
+Mussel cultivation is predominant in the area (Map 2).
+4,659 tonnes of rope mussels were harvested in 2006.

 TABLE 2 - Shellfish licensed areas